 Nature Pants provides examples of:

-- An Aesop: You can't become something you're not just by acting like it.
+- You can't become something you're not just by acting like it.
 You are what you are and you should accept it.

 - Ax-Crazy: Patrick, of all people, goes crazy when SpongeBob refuses to come home.
 He even threatens to put SpongeBob in a jar and keep him in there.
 Forever.